Choosing a Linux Distro: Which Desktop Environment?

 KDE Plasma

 KDE Plasma is an extremely full featured desktop environment.
 If you want your DE to have a specific feature, act in a certain way, or have a particular look, Plasma can probably accommodate you.
 While Plasma looks great and functions in a familiar way out of the box, it can become anything you want it to with some tinkering and effort.
 Plasma is developed at a very fast pace and is always introducing new features; however, with this development can come a decrease in stability and more bugs than slower moving DEs.
-As well, for some users the sheer number of settings can make the DE more difficult to use but if you’re looking to use a DE that is extremely customizable and has every feature you could want, KDE Plasma is the one for you.
+As well, for some users the sheer number of settings can make the DE more difficult to use.
+If what you’re looking to use is a modern DE that is extremely customizable and has every feature you could want, KDE Plasma is the one for you.

 Whichever DE you decide to go with, all of the ones mentioned are very powerful and you really cannot go wrong with any on this list.
 Of course, if you want to explore, there are many other options you can find as well.